-In December 2018, a screening of the project study area revealed one property potentially eligible for listing in the National Register (NRHP), Woods Store (HK0043) located at the intersection of SR 1406 (Rockfish Road) and John Deere Drive.
-An Historic Structures Survey Report prepared July 2019 recommended Woods Store as not eligible for the NRHP, and the North Carolina State Historic

-Preservation Office (NCHPO) concurred with the finding in September 2019.
+In December 2018 and September 2019, a screening of the original and revised project study areas revealed one property potentially eligible for listing in the National Register (NRHP), Woods Store (HK0043) located at the intersection of SR 1406 (Rockfish Road) and John Deere Drive.
+An Historic Structures Survey Report prepared July 2019 recommended Woods Store as not eligible for the NRHP, and the North Carolina State Historic Preservation Office (NCHPO) concurred with the finding in September 2019.
 There are no architectural or landscape resources affected and the project is in compliance with both North Carolina General Statute (GS) 121-12(a) and Section 106 of the National Historic Preservation Act (NHPA) for historic architecture (Appendix B).